NixOS: For developers

 efforts like these which have yet to produce measurable results.
 I was steadily

-, yet I felt a growing desperation and despair because
+learning more about Nix, yet I felt a growing desperation and despair because

 despite my efforts, I had very little to show for it.
 Progress was slow.